cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ### Classify Confluence pages

 Once Taxonomies for Confluence add-on is installed, new **Type** and **Subject** bylines and **Related Concept** macro are made available to Confluence users.
-It lets you classify Confluence pages and blog posts using imported SKOS concepts and track their alignment to imported taxonomies.
+It enables classification of Confluence pages and blog posts using concepts from imported SKOS taxonomies.

-#### Selecting SKOS concept as the type of the page or a blog post
+#### Setting SKOS concept as the type of the page or a blog post

-Click on the **Type** byline, search for and click on the concept corresponding to the type of the page (e.g. role description, performance requirements).
+To classify Confluence page or blog post by type, click on the **Type** byline, search for and click on the concept corresponding to the type of the page (e.g. role description, performance requirements).

 ![Index Confluence Pages](/images/tfc/2-0-0-9.png "Expanded Type Byline showing concepts matching the search for the role.
 TOGAF Role concept is selected as the type of the page.")

-#### Selecting SKOS concept as the subject of the page or a blog post
+#### Setting SKOS concept as the subject of the page or a blog post

-Click on the **Subject** byline, search for and click on the concept to corresponding to the subject of the page (e.g. regulatory requirement, capability, service, system)
+To classify Confluence page or blog post by subject, click on the **Subject** byline, search for and click on the concept corresponding to the subject of the page (e.g. regulatory requirement, capability, service, system).

 ![Index Confluence Pages](/images/tfc/2-0-0-10.png "Expanded Subject Byline showing concepts matching the search for the data-specific roles.
 APRA CPG 235 guidance to define data-specific roles is selected.")

 #### Inserting related SKOS concept into a page or a blog post

-Start typing `/related` anywhere in the body of the page and pick **Related Concept** from the pop-up Macro menu.
+To classify Confluence page or blog post by related concepts, start typing `/related` anywhere in the body of the page and pick **Related Concept** from the pop-up Macro menu.
 Alternatively, click `+` icon in the editor menu and pick **Related Concept** from the Macro menu at the top.

 ![Index Confluence Pages](/images/tfc/2-0-0-11.png "Related Concept macro is being selected from the list of macros.")

-Search for the concept to insert and select the concept from the search results.
+Search for the related concept (e.g. data criticality classification, industry sector) to insert and select the concept from the search results.

 ![Index Confluence Pages](/images/tfc/2-0-0-12.png "Related Concept macro showing concepts matching the search for data quality.
 APRA CPG 235 Data Quality concept is selected to be inserted into the page.")